Met Éireann issues two-day snow and ice alert and orange wind warning

 Widespread wintry showers to start on Sunday night

-Parts of Ireland are forecast to wake up to snow on Monday with widespread wintry showers expected overnight.
+Parts of Ireland are forecast to wake up to snow on Monday, with widespread wintry showers forecast to fall overnight.

-Met Éireann has issued a status yellow snow and ice warning, which comes into effect from midnight on Sunday and remains in place for two days.
+Met Éireann has issued a two-day status yellow snow and ice warning, which comes into effect at midnight with Storm Ciara set to sweep over the country.

-A status orange wind warning will be in place for counties Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry from 6am until 8pm on Monday.
-A status yellow wind warning is in place for the rest of the country.
+An additional status orange wind warning for counties Donegal, Galway, Leitrim, Mayo, Sligo, Clare and Kerry will be in effect from 6am to 8pm on Monday and a status yellow wind warning is in place for the rest of the country.

 Met Éireann said a combination of spring tides and high seas would create “a significant risk of coastal flooding”.

-Storm Ciara will continue to produce very strong westerly winds in coastal areas on Monday with mean speeds of 65-80km/h forecast as well as gusts of between 110km/h and 130km/h.
+Storm Ciara is forecast to bring strong westerly winds to coastal areas on Monday with mean speeds of 65km/h to 80km/h expected as well as gusts of up to 130km/h.

 Met Éireann forecaster Linda Hughes said some travel disruption should be expected as a result of the weather.